Is Mediumship Dangerous?

 Haunting & Poltergeists

-POSSESSION: At no time–even while in trance–can a medium be taken over by a spirit against his or her will.
+At no time–even while in trance–can a medium be taken over by a spirit against his or her will.
 Most cases of possession are, in fact, a form of psychological obsession.
 These cases consist mainly of people of weak mind who have either convinced themselves that they are possessed or are suffering from schizophrenia.
-In a few rare cases, the influence may be caused by a mischievous spirit who takes advantage of any mental imbalance to draw close.
+In a few rare cases, the influence is caused by a mischievous spirit who takes advantage of any mental imbalance to draw close.
 Such a spirit, however, cannot possess a person’s body–there is no room.